TaylorResearchLab/Petagraph/README.md

 The bioarxiv preprint can be found at https://www.biorxiv.org/content/biorxiv/early/2023/02/13/2023.02.11.528088.full.pdf

-## (Put summary, and important links here, like the data distillery readme)

-#### Petagraph is built on top of the Unified Medical Language System ([UMLS](https://www.nlm.nih.gov/research/umls/index.html)) Unified Medical Knowledge Graph ([UBKG](https://github.com/x-atlas-consortia/ubkg-etl)) so the first step is to generate the UMLS and UBKG CSVs:
+### Petagraph is built on top of the Unified Medical Language System ([UMLS](https://www.nlm.nih.gov/research/umls/index.html)) Unified Medical Knowledge Graph ([UBKG](https://github.com/x-atlas-consortia/ubkg-etl)) so the first step is to generate the UMLS and UBKG CSVs:

 Instructions to generate UMLS CSVs: [Build-UMLS](https://github.com/x-atlas-consortia/ubkg-etl/tree/main/source_framework)